What is a context window?

 Act Mode: Claude Sonnet (1M) - Maximum context for coding

-- Semantic Pruning: Keep only relevant code sections
+- Semantic pruning: Keep only the code sections related to your current task

 - 1 token ≈ 4 characters